-Sugared almonds?
-Forget ’em!
-Sure, they’re traditional, but how many packets are left on the guest tables at the end of the night?
-We’re firm believers of out with the old in with the new.
-So, here are some fun and budget-friendly wedding favour ideas that your guest will love.
+Sure, sugared almonds are traditional – but how many packets are left on the guest tables at the end of the night?
+We’re firm believers of out with the old, in with the new, so why not surprise your guests with one of these cute and budget-friendly wedding favours?
+We guarantee there’ll be none leftover…

-Whether you want to splurge on luxury favours for your guests, or you budget can only stretch to some DIY offerings, here’s our pick of the best wedding favours your guests will actually want to take home.
+Whether you want to splurge on luxury wedding favours for your guests, or your budget can only stretch to some DIY offerings, here’s our pick of the best wedding favours your guests will actually want to take home.

-Let’s be honest, who doesn’t love a scented candle.
+Who doesn’t love a scented candle?
 A mini version of one your favourite scents is a great little keepsake for wedding guests.
 When they light it, the smell will take them back to all the fun from your wedding day.

 Chocolate Wedding Favours